willstepp/writings/hunger/hunger-01.md

   Out, evil medicine!
 Leave our crops immediately!
 	Out, evil medicine!
 Leave our crops immediately!

   Go back into the Earth.
-Go back into the Dark of the World!
+Go back into the Heart of the World!
   Go back into the Earth.
-Go back into the Dark of the World!
+Go back into the Heart of the World!
   Go back into the Earth.
-Go back into the Dark of the World!
+Go back into the Heart of the World!

   The chanting of the ritual repeated seven times in total.
 On the final recitation his helpers joined in.
 The drums were beaten ferociously.
 Yaholo shook his arms and legs between the beat of the drums.
 Then in the silence immediately after he pulled four snake skins from his medicine bag which had been bound together.
 Then he removed a bag of herbs and sprinkled them onto the skins and tossed it into the flames.
   The boy watched the ritual with fascination.
-Yet he knew the words Yaholo spoke had no real power to heal their food supply, because no one believed in them.
-Not Yaholo, nor his helpers, nor the elders, nor the villagers.
+Yet he knew the words Yaholo spoke had no powers to heal their food supply, because no one truly believed in them.
+Not Yaholo, nor his helpers, nor the elders, nor the villagers, nor himself.
 None believed.
-Yet they all pretended to, because they had nothing else to believe in.
+Yet they all pretended to, including him, because they had nothing else to give them hope.

 A young boy dies.
 Kulsathee and the elders speak.